Lee-Gihun/MicroNet_OSI-AI/README.md

 ## 4. Reproduce Process
 * `python main.py ./Config/reproduce.json` # For reproducing
 * `pthonn main.py ./Config/test.json` # For testing our final checkpoint
+* You can access checkpoints for all steps at https://bit.ly/2pYSFYg